-The Australian Shepherd is considered a high energy herding dog.
+The Australian Shepherd is considered a high-energy herding dog.
 They are also know as velcro dogs as they are your shadow following you around everywhere.
-They are definitely not an independent breed and are constantly seeking out attention and love.
-It is also this devotion that makes them easy to train especially using positive reinforcement methods.
+They are definitely not an independent breed and are constantly seeking attention and love.
+It is also this devotion that makes them easy to train, especially if you are using positive reinforcement methods.
 Aussies are very food and play motivated!

-Here are some great videos I highly recommend to help you prepare for your puppy!
+Below are some great videos I highly recommend to help you prepare for your puppy!